Carl-Stanley/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+      A relational database uses relationships between entitites to link data together, in a more cohesive format that eliminates duplication of data, and ensures the integrity of said data.
+SQL is the English like coding language used to query data from tables.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+      The main purpose of a primary key is to implement a relationship between two tables in a relational database; it's not called a relational database for nothing!
+More specifically, the primary key is the "target" which a foreign key can reference.
+A primary key also ensures that each row in the table is a unique row.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+      A Foreign Key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+      An intermediary table between the two tables in the many to many relationship.

 ## Minimum Viable Product